Guide to the services of TU Darmstadt

 More information about ZfL

-The Teacher Training Centre (ZfL) is a central facility within TU Darmstadt that provides support on an institutional basis across disciplines in the form of training and continuing professional development for teaching staff.
+The Centre for Teacher Education (ZfL) is a central service within TU Darmstadt that provides support on an institutional basis across disciplines in the form of training and continuing professional development for teaching staff.
 To promote the professionalism of prospective and active teaching staff, the ZfL performs tasks associated with the organization of practical training, teacher training and continuing professional development, professional advice for those studying for teacher training certificates, and cooperation with schools and other institutions.

 In order to fulfil this remit, the ZfL supports, advises and evaluates those studying for teacher training certificates as well as teaching staff and works closely with all faculties and stakeholders involved in teacher training at TU Darmstadt.

 The Centre for Educational Development's core tasks include higher educational training and advice, student qualifications in key competences, the provision of e-learning services and facilitating digital communication in teaching as well as course evaluations and graduate/alumni surveys.

 Established in 1985 HDA fosters qualifications and quality in learning and teaching in line with TU Darmstadt's developmental goals and in close cooperation with the faculties.

 Independent materials testing for private individuals, businesses, public authorities and law courts. go